heatherdawn64/datasciencecoursera/README.md

 ===================

 repo for coursera data science course
 Hello World!
-My name is Heather and I'm going to learn about Data Science
+My name is Heather and I'm going to learn about Data Science.